The Corporate Machine: Your Company Sites

 These places are the player's base of operations.
 Manufacturing, research, and marketing buildings can be built and upgraded.
 Additional sites can be purchased but they become progressively more expensive.
 On the player's first site there will be a sales office and a garage, but every site after will only have a sales office and everything else has to be built.
 Other buildings include an intelligence facility, which will generate and display information in the form of graphs.
 Company stores can be built at any site to decrease employee expenses (and therefore lower employee cost).

 To get better performance a training center will increase employee efficiency.
 Employee happiness becomes a factor as well, as an unhappy employee's performance will suffer, so a recreation center will boost morale.
 If market leadership is lost in an area where a site is, the employees' morale will drop sharply.
 Marketing, manufacturing, and researching buildings can be accessed in order to make adjustments to the multiple operations within the company.
 Sales buildings act similarly to sales executives that cannot be moved from region to region.

 The Marketing Department

 When a marketing building is built, it will be possible to hire and fire marketers.
 Marketing associates can be used to create marketing campaigns.
 As campaigns are created, marketing associate availability drops and the player is forced to build more marketing buildings in order to have more campaigns.
 These buildings can be upgraded to have more employees and to have more powerful marketing campaigns.
-Positive campaigns will boost the qualities of the player's product, or negative marketing campaigns to decrease the appeal of an opponents product.
+Positive campaigns will boost the qualities of the player's product, or negative marketing campaigns to decrease the appeal of an opponent's product.
 For media, there are advertisements to print, and radio and television campaigns.
 Marketing campaigns can be moved from region to region similarly to a sales executive.